 Operates some 1,700 domestic branches, three branches abroad in Paris, Rome and Frankfurt, and one wholly-owned subsidiary, Bank Sepah International Plc, in London; "affiliated companies" have included Omid Investment Management Company (OIM Co) and Bank Sepah Brokerage Company (BSB Co); together with OIM Co and BSB Co, owns over 50 percent of shares of the Sepah Investment Company; members of the Board of Directors have included Mohammad Kazem Chaghazardi, Hamed Heyat, Hamidreza Khatibi, Esa Kazemnezhad, Hadi Akhlaghi, and Ahmad Derakhshandeh.

-Swift Bank Code for Bank Sepah in Iran is SEPB IR TH; established in 1925.
+Swift Bank Code for Bank Sepah in Iran is SEPB IR TH; registration number is 4293; established in 1925.

 As part of the re-imposition of U.S. sanctions on Iran, added on November 5, 2018 to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction and their delivery systems; foreign parties facilitating transactions for the entity or otherwise assisting the entity are subject to U.S. sanctions; also designated pursuant to Executive Order 13599 and subject to the Iranian Financial Sanctions Regulations; foreign financial institutions facilitating transactions for the entity may be prohibited from opening or maintaining correspondent or payable-through accounts in the United States.